 - The online course is the currently the only program accepted under condition 1(a).
 The conditions listed in 1(b) and 1(c) are not currently available.

-- The online course will, in the future, be available for anyone who wants to take it, but is intended for health authority staff selected by the health authorities for conducting the functional component of the assessment and issuing certificates of incapability; and
+- The online course is available for anyone who wants to take it, but is intended for health authority staff selected by the health authorities for conducting the functional component of the assessment and issuing certificates of incapability.

 Criminal Records Review Act

 The Criminal Records Review Act (CRRA) requires that persons registered with professional regulatory colleges undergo a CRRA check not less than every five years.
 As a registrant of the BC College of Social Workers, the CRRA requires registrants to consent to the criminal records review check.
 Registrants who are due for the five-year check will be notified by mail.
 The required consent for is available here for those who prefer to print the form.